nadeesha/saul/README.md

 ## How can I use it?

 1. Install Saul as a dev dependency: `yarn add saul -d`
-2. Create a `saulconfig.json` in the root.
+2. Create a `.saulrc` in the root.

 example:
 ```js